-- With protection, and without pressure from competition, infant industries may never "grow up" or never become equally competitive as their international rivals. - In reality, unfortunately, this was often the case another good example of economic policies with "good intentions, but bad outcomes". - Government knows no better or much less than private sectors and individual market players - Instead of government intervention, can government instead provide incentives for private sector to invest in infant industries? - Government's handpicking which industries to protect increases the chance of corruption, especially in developing countries, where governments are subject to no checks and balances --- oh, those wasteful rent-seeking activities, not again...
+- With protection, and without pressure from competition, infant industries may never "grow up" or never become equally competitive as their international rivals. - In reality, unfortunately, this was often the case another good example of economic policies with "good intentions, but bad outcomes". - Government knows no better than private sectors and entrepreneurs instead of direct government intervention, can government provide incentives for private sector to invest in infant industries? - Government's handpicking which industries to protect increases the chance of corruption, especially in developing countries, where governments are subject to no (or much less rigorous) checks and balances.